iterative/dvc.org/content/docs/studio/user-guide/model-registry/add-a-model.md

    </admon>

-3. Enter the path of the model file.
-If the model file is in the Git repository, enter the relative path of the model from the repository root.
-If the model file is in a remote storage but is DVC-tracked, enter the path of the DVC file for your model.
-If the model file is in a remote storage and is not DVC-tracked, enter the absolute path of the model file.
+3. Enter the path of the model file as follows:

+   - If the model file is in the Git repository, enter the relative path of the model from the repository root.
+   - If the model file is in a remote storage but is DVC-tracked, enter the path of the DVC file for your model.
+   - If the model file is in a remote storage and is not DVC-tracked, enter the absolute path of the model file.
+   - If you use [MLEM] to save your model, use the path to the binary file that MLEM generates.
+Iterative Studio will parse the `.mlem` file to extract model metadata.

 4. Provide labels for your model.
 For example, if your model is about reviewing sentiment analysis using natural language processing, one of the labels may be `nlp`.
 You can provide multiple labels as a comma separated list.
 Eg,